| NSPR Reference Previous Contents Next |

 Setting Thread Priorities.PRThreadPrivateDTOR

-The destructor function passed toPR_NewThreadPrivateIndex
+The destructor function passed toPR_NewThreadPrivateIndex that is associated

 with the resulting thread private index.